Raj-Pavara/Weather/README.md

 ## 📜 Description

-Word Wave is an Android Studio project developed using Java and XML, with Firebase as the database.
-Word Wave is a chatting application.
+Word Wave is an Android-based chatting application developed using Java and XML in Android Studio.
+It leverages Firebase for database management and ZegoCloud for audio and video calling functionality.

 ## 📋 Details of Word Wave